 Funding for community Sea Level Rise preparedness

-The Island Institute’s Community Impact Fund offers flexible funding and support, so that communities can plan for the assistance they need to start taking the steps that are right for them.
-ShoreUp grants offer funding support (up to $10,000) for Maine island and coastal communities as they assess, implement, and/or plan for sea level rise.
-Sea level rise preparedness projects might include (but are not limited to): risk assessments, infrastructure planning, and community engagement programs related to sea level rise.
+The Island Institute’s ShoreUp Grant offers flexible funding and support, so that communities can plan for the assistance they need to start taking the steps that are right for them.
+ShoreUp Grants offer funding support (up to $10,000) for Maine island and coastal communities as they assess, implement, and/or plan for sea level rise.
+Sea level rise preparedness projects might include (but are not limited to): risk assessments, infrastructure and natural resource planning, and community engagement programs related to sea level rise.

 Tools to Help Guide Your Community